sulaysumaria/resume/README.md

 ### Zettabyte Ptr Ltd (Current)

-Workkng as a lead Backend Developer.
+Working as a lead Backend Developer.
 Developing and maintaining REST API, consumed bh an Angular app for a foreign client.
 Technologies working on are NideJS and MongoDB.
 Completed 6 months when writing this.
 (2017 - 2018)

 ## Other Details